fubinf/sedrila/docs/course_testing.md

 Use when `.prot` files reference incorrect command names that need correction.

-**4. Normal testing** - No annotation needed:
+**4. Normal testing** - No markup needed:

-Programs with deterministic output require no special annotation and are tested automatically.
+Programs with deterministic output require no special markup and are tested automatically.

 **Decentralization benefits:**
 - **Locality**: Test configuration lives next to task content, making updates easier